tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

     Note that cuDNN is typically installed in a different location from the other CUDA DLLs.
 Ensure that you add the directory where you installed the cuDNN DLL to your `%PATH%` environment variable.
-  * GPU card with CUDA Compute Capability 3.0 or higher.
+  * GPU card with CUDA Compute Capability 3.0 or higher for building from source and 3.5 or higher for our binaries.
 See [NVIDIA documentation](https://developer.nvidia.com/cuda-gpus) for a list of supported GPU cards.